mtlynch/mediagoblin/mediagoblin/plugins/trim_whitespace/README.rst

  Trim whitespace plugin
 =======================

-Mediagoblin templates are written with 80 char limit for better readability.
+MediaGoblin templates are written with 80 char limit for better readability.
 However that means that the HTML output is very verbose containing *lots* of whitespace.
 This plugin inserts a middleware that filters out whitespace from the returned HTML in the ``Response()``